 This metric is fundamental when looking at tech companies as it determines their cost structure and whether they can be financially viable in the long run.

 A high gross margin implies that the company will have enough resources to invest even further in the scale of the business.
-If you look at the Google cost structure and Google business model, you realize how it is engineered to have high gross margins.

 Is each additional user joining in bringing a positive effect to the whole platform?

 A critical element of an innovative business model built on technological products and services is based on the network effect.
 This principle is simple yet powerful.